lark-parser/lark/docs/grammar.md

 %import .rules_file.rulea -> ruleb
 ```

-Note that importing rules drops the `%ignore` directives, so this may change the grammar defined in the file.
+Note that `%ignore` directives cannot be imported.
+Imported rules will abide by the `%ignore` directives declared in the main grammar.

 ### %declare